Twenga/geoip-updater/README.md

 XXX = DB file timestamp

+Notes :
-- For Lite and Legacy types, GeoIP Updater renames .dat files.
+- For Lite and Legacy types, GeoIP Updater renames .dat files to GeoIP.dat and GeoIPCity.dat
 - For GeoIP2, it's up to the application to load the appropriate GeoIP2 MMDB.

-## Working with GeoIP Updater

-GeoIP Updater can be used manually but it can also be executed automatically by Crontab.
-If several servers are to be updated, it may be a good practice to run GeoIP Updater on a "master" server which will validate the DB files and then deploy them to other servers.

 ## Principles

 ### DB versions

-When using Lite or Legacy with the PHP API, geoip_database_info() already returns the DB files versions but it has to be called for every DB file and it would be too much of a hassle to keep track of each file's version.
+When using Lite or Legacy with the PHP API, geoip_database_info() returns the DB files versions but it has to be called for every DB file and it would be too much of a hassle to keep track of each file's version.

 GeoIP Updater builds an 'overall' version for a given set of db files.
 It's basically a SHA-1 of the files contents.

 The version is then written to a hash file, stored along with the db files.
-Newt time we need this DB set version, we can just read the hash file.
+Next time we need this DB set version, we can just read the hash file.

 ### Archives